Term Frequency: Complete Guide to TF Weighting Schemes for Text Analysis

 Is 'machine' really 3x more important than 'data'?

-A document that mentions "machine" six times isn't necessarily six times more about machines than a document mentioning it once.
+The results expose the proportionality problem: "machine" appears 6 times, suggesting it's 6× more important than "science" (1 occurrence) and 3× more important than "data" (2 occurrences).
+But this linear relationship doesn't match intuition—a document mentioning "machine" six times isn't necessarily six times more about machines.
 After the first few occurrences, additional repetitions add diminishing information.
 This observation motivates log-scaled term frequency.

 Term Frequency Distribution